-Many newspapers are found in the microform collection, but up to date copies, or those not yet on microform, are found on Level O.
+Many newspapers are found in the microform collection, but up to date copies, or those not yet on microform, are found on Level 2.

 The journals collection consists of publications of various kinds issued serially, that is, in successive parts over a period of time and generally intended to be continued indefinitely.
 These include journals, annual reports and some government publications.

-Readings material is available for two hour loan and are restricted for use within the Library.
-These materials are available from the loans counter on level 1.
+Readings material is available for two hour loan and is restricted for use within the Library.
+These materials are available from the circulation counter on level 1.
 Please use FindIt@Flinders to look up the location number of the reading item you wish to borrow before coming to the circulation desk.

 - Limited editions